Visit Chenrezig Institute

 Chenrezig welcomes visitors from Tuesday to Sunday, with regular practices, pujas, teachings, courses, special events and Buddhist celebrations taking place.
 See our calendar for full details.

-Our reception, Dharma shop and the Big Love Cafe are open Friday, Saturday and Sunday from 9.00am – 1.30pm.
-Lunch may be booked online 24 hours ahead for each of these days, using the button below.
+Our Big Love Cafe is open from Wednesday to Sunday 9.00am to 3.00pm.
+The cafe offers coffee and cake on Wednesdays and a full vegetarian lunch on Thursday, Friday, Saturday and Sunday.
+Lunch should be booked online 24 hours ahead for each of these days, using the button below.

-Free guided tours are available each Saturday at 11.15 and take about 1 hour.
-Because of covid restrictions we ask visitors to register through our online calendar – numbers will be limited.
+Free guided tours are available as part of our introductory program, on the first and third Saturday of each month at 10.45 and take about 1 hour.
+We ask visitors to register through our online calendar – numbers will be limited.

 To create and maintain an environment supportive of a spiritual life we request that all our guests follow some simple requirements to ensure a pleasant and harmonious stay.